MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 ### Location mapping

 The location mapping is required to fill in the **Location Code** for sales document lines imported from Shopify.
-This is important when the **Location Mandatory** toggle is enabled on the **Inventory Setup** card, otherwise, you won't be able to create sales documents.
+This mapping is important when the **Location Mandatory** toggle is enabled on the **Inventory Setup** card.
+Otherwise, you can't create sales documents.

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shops**, then choose the related link.
 2. Select the shop for which you want to configure the mapping of locations to open the **Shopify Shop Card** page.